xynxynxyn/terminal-discord/README.md

 If set to false the seperators will be displayed right after the username instead of them being alligned with other seperators.

+### right_bound
+If allign is set to true then this option controls whether names are leftbound or rightbound.

 ### separator

 Separator between username and message content.